sculptures • permaculture • primitive technology • kayaking • links • index • about

 Alternative stoves

-Here's my home made Super Cat alcohol stove & fuel of choice.
-This stove boils 2 cups water in 4.5-5 minutes on one ounce of the 190 proof.
+Here's my homemade Super Cat alcohol stove & fuel of choice.
+In controlled testing conditions, using a Vargo BOT 700 pot & lid, this stove boils 2 cups of water in 4.5 minutes with 1 ounce of 190 proof.
 Total burn time is 6.5 minutes.
-Weighs less than an ounce, took 10 minutes to make & cost .79 cents.
+In the field, with homemade cone wind screen, it boils in ~5.5 minutes with a burn time of ~7.25 minutes.
+Weighs 1/4 ounce, took 10 minutes to make & cost .79 cents.
 In the background is my 4 fluid oz fuel bottle (Listerine "sample").
 Tip: To keep even the thirstiest of boozers out of your fuel, drop your bottoms at camp & let them see the open bottle touch your naked behind.

-Specs: 3 oz alum cat food can with 15 holes in top and 10 bottom.
-How to: Print then tape Super Cat Zen template to can; use push pin to make pilot holes then drill out with 3/16" ø bit (can be done w/ fingers).
-You're ready to cook!
+Specs: 3 oz alum cat food can with 15 holes in top & 10 bottom.
+How to: Print then tape Super Cat Zen template to can; use push pin to make pilot holes then drill out with 3/16" bit (can be done w/ fingers).
+Load with fuel to bottom of holes, light, let it warm up for ~20 seconds, carefully place pot on top, & cook!

 There are multitudes of wood, tablet and alcohol stoves that can either be purchased commercially or made at home with minimal effort.
 These stoves vary from being nearly worthless to quite impressive.

 Perhaps the most popular of these obscure stoves is the home made alcohol stove.
-They can be incredibly simple, surprisingly effective and weigh less than an ounce.
+They can be incredibly simple, surprisingly effective and weigh as little as a few grams.
 Furthermore, they can be made for free, sometimes in a matter of minutes and will burn potable Grain Alcohol such as 190 proof Everclear or Clear Spring (150 doesn't work very well).
-Of course, these stoves will also burn the less expensive alcohols such as Isopropyl, Denatured and Methyl...but, they contain a host of poisonous chemicals.
-Not something I care to handle much less take in to pristine areas.
+Of course, these stoves will also burn the less expensive alcohols such as Isopropyl, Denatured, and Methyl.
+The downside to these less pricey fuels are the various toxic chemicals they contain.
+"Klean-Strip Green" is a less toxic denatured alcohol but still contains poisonous chemicals.

 The downside to these stoves is that they are not powerful enough for boiling large amounts of water.
-They work best for simple meals requiring no more than 2 cups of water at a time and for one or two people on short trips.
-To squeeze the most from these little stoves, the use of a windscreen (alumunum foil works well) and pot lid is crucial.
+They work best for simple meals requiring no more than 2 cups of water at a time and for one or two people on shorter trips.
+To squeeze the most from these little stoves, the use of a windscreen and pot lid is crucial.
+Aluminum foil is very light and inexpensive.
+An aluminum pie plate or turkey roasting pan can also be converted.
+For something that's only a few grams heavier yet more durable and easier to stow, a very nice windscreen can be made from aluminum flashing.

 http://zenstoves.net/